Things Take Time In The Empire of Sheep

 A conversation between YoungstaCPT and his grandfather plays in bits and pieces between the album's songs.
 To facilitate his conversation with the past, the rapper asks his grandfather about his family and the country's history before establishing what he makes of South Africa's current state.

 Before releasing the EP in November, Stogie T revealed how the project is "an apogee of countless hours of conversation between Stogie T, his mother, an ex-guerrilla fighter with Umkhonto WeSizwe, and many men and women that participated in the armed struggle against the fascist apartheid regime of South Africa."

 History takes time

 Stogie T recreates the experiences shared by his subjects on songs like "Love and War" and "PTSD."
 In the former, he raps about love in a time of struggle against the apartheid regime.
-On the song, he lays bare the duality of our struggle heroes, rapping in the second verse: "The brave stories in the history books/ But slain soldier uniform and dirty laundry, what the widows took/ Love child with the village hooker, the scandal is hidden in the nook."
+In the song, he lays bare the duality of our struggle heroes, rapping in the second verse: "The brave stories in the history books/ But slain soldier uniform and dirty laundry, what the widows took/ Lovechild with the village hooker, the scandal is hidden in the nook."